+Branch name Branch Date and Activity

+Commercial location of

-Branch name Branch Commercial Date and location Activity Registration No. of issuance Branch of a company 1010608121 Sha'aban 11,1438 Construction Filling and Packing (H)- Riyadh. and building Materials Manufacturing contracting Company -
+Registration No. issuance

+Branch of a company 1010608121 Sha'aban Construction and building

+Filling and Packing 11,1438 (H)- contracting

+Materials Riyadh.

+Manufacturing

+Company

+Branch of a company 1010675111 Jumada I Manufacture of plastics

+Filling and Packing 5,1442 (plastics) in their primary

+Materials (H) Riyadh. forms, isolation and

+Manufacturing preparation of vegetable

+Company fibers such as hemp and

+kenaf.

-- 1-3 The Company's capital is set at SR 115 000 000 (One hundred and fifteen million) divided into 11 500 000 shares, the share's value is SR 10. - 1-4 The Financial year begins on the first of January of each year and ends on December 31 of the same year. - 1-5 The head office of the Company is located at 7306, Phase New Industrial City, PO Box 14335 Riyadh-2483. - 1-6 The attached consolidated financial statements include the financial statements for Filling and Packing Materials Manufacturing Company ("Company") or ("parent company") and its domestic subsidiary company (is pointed to them together as the group) where doing the group as collectively to produce and marketing the bags which are woven from liner polypropylene inside and outside the kingdom of Saudi Arabia and unliner from polyethylene is diluted the density and the big size bags and strapping bands and the plastic fillers and woven bags these are used for packing vegetables and fruits and rolls woven from polypropylene and the liners of polyethylene and the recycling of plastic waste, Building and construction contracting.
+- 1-3 The Company's capital is set at SR 115 000 000 (One hundred and fifteen million) divided into 11 500 000 shares, the share's value is SR 10. - 1-4 The Financial year begins on the first of January of each year and ends on December 31 of the same year. - 1-5 The head office of the Company is located at 7306, Phase New Industrial City, PO Box 14335 'Riyadh-2483. - 1-6 The attached consolidated financial statements include the financial statements for Filling and Packing Materials Manufacturing Company ("Company") or ("parent company") and its domestic subsidiary company (is pointed to them together as the group) where doing the group as collectively to produce and marketing the bags which are woven from liner polypropylene inside and outside the kingdom of Saudi Arabia and unliner from polyethylene is diluted the density and the big size bags and strapping bands and the plastic fillers and woven bags these are used for packing vegetables and fruits and rolls woven from polypropylene and the liners of polyethylene and the recycling of plastic waste, Building and construction contracting.

-Company name Country of Main Activity Percentage of of ownership incorporation 12-31-2020 12-31-2019 FPC Kingdom of Saudi Arabia Manufacture of ready-made textiles, excluding apparel 100% 80%
+Company name Country of Main Activity Percentage of of ownership

+incorporation 12-31-2021 12-31-2020

+FPC Kingdom of Manufacture of 100% 100%

+Saudi Arabia ready-made textiles,

+excluding apparel